Adaptive Skiing

 - Temperature should be watched closely in people with temperature regulation issues.

-- The skier should call his or her medical home for any
+- The skier should call their medical home for any

 non-emergency issue after skiing.